Overview

 I used Vercel's Postgres quickstart guide to get going.
 They weren't lying when they said "quick" start... considering how much of a noob I am, it was genuinely very easy for me to get started.

-With a single command, I could fetch all necessary environment variables from Vercel and save them to a file called .env.development.local
+With a single command, I could fetch all necessary environment variables from Vercel and save them to a file called .env.development.local.:

 vercel env pull .env.development.local

 From there, I could instantly interact with my database using a combination of their SDK and serverless functions.
-Refer to the code block below, which shows a simple query against my guests
+Refer to the code block below, which shows a simple query against my guests table.

 // app/api/find-invitation/route.ts import { sql } from '@vercel/postgres'; import { NextResponse } from 'next/server'; export async function GET(request: Request) { try { const result = await sql`SELECT * FROM guests;`; return NextResponse.json({ result }, { status: 200 }); } catch (error) { return NextResponse.json({ error }, { status: 500 }); } }